 * * *

 “You’re not going to agree to the contract?”
-Varhi questioned, a hint of surprise on his face.
+Varhi questioned, a hint of curiosity on his face.

 Varhi began to chuckle.
 “Damn, I feel so stupid now.”
 He snickered, rubbing the top of his head.
 “My head was hurting so much, I just thought of nothing more than getting out of there.
 I wasn’t up much for negotiating at that point and didn't even notice she was trying to have her cake and eat it too with the contract.”

 Cyial glanced over at him.
-“Speaking of which, are you feeling better now?”
+“Speaking of which Varhi, are you feeling better now?”
 He asked.

-“I’m fine now, but I’m still confused as to why that happened, though.”
+“I’m fine now, but I’m still confused as to why that happened, though.
+I've woken up with a similar sensation a few times, but I've never had it while I've been awake, let alone knock me out like that.”
 Varhi frowned.
-“My gut was telling me I was in trouble staying there.”
+“Also, while I was there, my gut was telling me I was in big trouble staying there.”

 “In trouble?”
 Sairek asked.

 Varhi glanced towards Nayleen. “...How did you explain it to me again?
-After I gave you the imagery or whatever, like you asked me to do?”
+After I gave you the imagery or whatever, like you asked me to do last night?”

 “You explained it to me like someone putting a hot firestoker into your brain.”
 Nayleen reminded him.
 “Which… I thought it was because of your amnesia.”